shakeel-faiz/FF/11Nov-24/01-enc.md

 ## What is an ENC file?

-An ENC file is a type of data file that holds encoded information, often using a proprietary or standard encoding format.
-The purpose of encoding is to transform data into different representation and this can serve various purposes.
-In many cases, ENC files are encoded to safeguard contained data, making it challenging for users to modify the information or use it in unauthorized ways.
-It adds a layer of protection to data.
+An ENC file is type of data file that holds encoded information, often using a proprietary or standard encoding format; the purpose of encoding is to transform data into different representation and this can serve various purposes; in many cases, ENC files are encoded to safeguard contained data, making it challenging for users to modify information or use it in unauthorized ways; it adds a layer of protection to data.

 There are different encoding methods and the specific one used for particular ENC file may vary.
 One common example is **Base64** encoding, which transforms binary data into ASCII text.
 This type of encoding is often employed to ensure compatibility with text-based transmission protocols.